 (11) 10.24.17.07C(4)(a) and .07D(5)(a) The hospital shall develop a formal process for interventional case review that includes regularly scheduled meetings (at least every other month) with required attendance by interventionalists and other physicians, nurses, and technicians who care for primary PCI patients.

 Q11a.
 Please provide a list of the dates of interventional case review meetings and the names and titles of those in attendance at each meeting.
 It is also acceptable to provide roles rather than titles for meeting attendees.

 Q11b.
+Please provide documentation of any corrective actions and plans derived from case reviews and their implementation.

+Q11c.
 If routine attendance did not include other physicians, nurses, or technicians, please explain the reason for this.